Smattacus/pipelined-mips/README.md

   - Branch prediction: The design assumes that the branches are not taken and has clear enabled FFs to flush invalidated data when a branch is taken.
 This does result in a branch misprediction penalty.
 RAW hazards introduced by this design choice are also addressed in the hazard unit.

-Design verification is the current focus.
+All levels currently synthesize.
+Design verification is the current focus and testbenches are being created.